Amanita citrina

-Amanita citrina (synonym Amanita mappa), commonly known as the false death cap or citron amanita, is a basidiomycotic mushroom, one of many in the genus Amanita.
+Amanita citrina (synonym Amanita mappa), commonly known as the false death cap or citron amanita, is a basidiomycotic mushroom.
 It grows in silicate soil in the summer and autumn months.
 It bears a pale yellow or sometimes white cap, with white stem, ring and volva.
-Though not deadly, it is inedible and often confused for the lethal death cap (Amanita phalloides).
+It is an inedible mushroom due to its toxicity, but is more pertinently often confused for the lethal death cap.

 Description

 This mushroom has a fleshy pale yellow, or sometimes white, cap from 4–10 cm across, covered in irregular patches.
 The gills and flesh are white.
 There is a large volva at the base of the 6–8 cm tall stem, which has a clear ring.

+The mushroom has a smell of rapeseed or potato.

+Similar species

-It is often confused with the related death cap mushroom (Amanita phalloides), hence the name.
+It is often confused with the related Amanita phalloides, the death cap, hence the common name.

 Distribution and habitat

-The false death cap is found in deciduous and coniferous woodlands in Autumn in Europe.
+The false death cap is found in deciduous and coniferous woodlands in autumn in Europe.
 It is also found in North American oak and pine forests.

 Toxicity

-It has been shown that this mushroom contains the alpha-amanitin toxin.
-However, the amounts of this toxin were found to be very small and would not cause any adverse effects unless the mushroom was ingested in very large amounts.
+This mushroom contains the alpha-amanitin toxin, but possibly in small enough amounts that would not cause adverse effects unless ingested at high quantity.
 It also contains the toxin bufotenin.
 Although it is considered inedible, the biggest danger with this species is its marked similarity to the death cap.

-This mushroom is not eaten, having a smell of rapeseed or potato.
+For further more information about DMT found in Amanita citrina see external link about the study made.